British court rules out gender neutral passports

 Elan-Cane said the next step was to seek an appeal of the decision at Britain’s highest court, the Supreme Court.

-In its ruling, however, the Court of Appeal said it recognised that Article 8 of the European Convention on Human Rights - which covers the right to privacy - does include non-gendered identities.
+In its ruling, however, the Court of Appeal said it recognized that Article 8 of the European Convention on Human Rights - which covers the right to privacy - does include non-gendered identities.